illustrator,kasa_카사JP Details

 14. SD Characters & Line Art- Understanding SD character balance - Adjusting density - Tips for adding motion to SD designs

-- SECTION 05
+- Section 05

-Coloring Methods for Deformed Characters
+Coloring Methods for Stylized Characters

 15. Base Colors and Layer Management- Efficient base coloring - How to manage layers